katiefraser/computational-SCM/README.md

 # Contact

-If you have any questions or comments, please contact Katie at kathleen.fraser@nrc-cnrc.gc.ca
+If you have any questions or comments, please open an issue or contact Katie at kathleen.fraser@nrc-cnrc.gc.ca